emrecanduran/SAS-Enterprise-Miner-Wonderful-Wines-Of-The-World-Predictive-Modeling/README.md

 The dataset used for this project contains the following variables:

-- Custid: Customer ID, unique
+- ´Custid´: Customer ID, unique
 - Dayswus: Days since last purchase
 - Age: Age of the customer
 - Education: Customer's education level